 Before being scroll you must have to consider some stability issues like Trim / List.
 As you have seen upper portion of this picture shows some column TRIM By the head / Even Kill/ Trim by the stern (-1 to -3).

-Here, you will get the volume only according to your present Trim (In the shipping practices you can get maximum these values of TRIM, 1 degree by the TO -3 degree by the Stern).
+Here, you will get the volume only according to your present Trim (In the shipping practices you can get maximum these values of TRIM, “1″ degree by then Head TO “-3” degree by the Stern).

 Now, you must be thinking of List, where is the list correction / how to correct?
-Usually you will get the List Correction on beginning of every Tank Table.
+Usually, you will get the List Correction on the beginning of every Tank Table.

 This is a sample picture of list Cor’n in a Tank Table.
 You have to correct the list according to your list.
-In here it shows upto 3 degree (either PORT or STBD side) but still if you need much bigger value than you can interpulate with these value.
+In here it shows up to 3 degree (either PORT or STBD side) but still if you need much bigger value than you can interpolate with these values.

 So, what comes next?